 I love to travel and I have been to Lofoten before, but it is always nice to get a new perspective on it.
 When Kristian (yes, that is her name) and Seth sent me an inquiry I was over the moon.
 They were actually getting married there and wanted to have a mountaintop wedding on Ryten.
 Having never been to Norway they went all in.
-This wedding got noticed by the media far and wide, and although their intervue was partially printed, no one has never seen the whole thing.
+This wedding got noticed by the media far and wide and although their interview was partially printed.
+No one has never seen the whole thing.
 So, I want to show you the whole thing and let you take part in their experince of this stunning place.

 Why did you choose to marry on this mountain in Lofoten?

 First of all, ever since Kristian was a young girl, she has wanted two things for her wedding.
 To be married on a mountain and to be married in Europe.
-As she got older, she started to let those dreams fade because she knew it would be financially impossible to bring her whole family to Europe, let alone up a mountain.
+She started to let those dreams fade because she knew it would be financially impossible to bring her whole family to Europe.
+Let alone up a mountain.
 Homever, after I proposed, we were looking at what it would take to have a traditional wedding in the States.
 We realized that the stress, financial burden, and vision was not right for either of us.
-That was when Kristian lit up, excited and overjoyed, saying, “What about Europe?!”.
+That was when Kristian lit up, excited and overjoyed, saying; “What about Europe?!”.
 She didn’t think I would I would go for it, but for some reason it felt right.
 So I said yes.
 I wanted to make her dream come true, and then it became my own.

 Immediately, Norway came to mind.
 Kristian and I love to hike, and when we began looking at the epic and elegant scenery, we knew it would be perfect for our wedding.
 We first thought of getting married in the Hardangerfjord, but when Christin Eide (who has family roots in Lofoten) suggested that we go to Lofoten, Kristian passionately told me it was the perfect fit.
 The mountains, the sea, the amazingly blue and crystal clear water.
 Lofoten offered more than we could have ever imagined.
 We chose Ryten because Christin had been there before, and it’s one of the most beautifully photographed hikes we had ever seen.
 Like I’ve always said, it’s somewhat disappointing, and incredibly amazing, how a photograph can not capture the beauty God has put into the earth.
 Standing up there is invigorating and empowering.
 The feeling of being in the center of nature and one with powerful wind is unmatched.
 And I’m the happiest man alive knowing that I got to experience that while I said “forever” to the woman I love.